Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 1. Discuss VC dimension.
 1. What are nonparametric models?
 What is nonparametric learning?
 1. What is an ideal model?
 What is Bayes error?
 What is/are the source(s) of Bayes error occur?
+1. What is the no free lunch theorem in connection to Machine Learning?
+1. What is regularization?
+Intuitively, what does regularization do during the optimization procedure? (expresses preferences to certain solutions, implicitly and explicitly)
+1. What is weight decay?
+What is it added?
+1. What is a hyperparameter?
+How do you choose which settings are going to be hyperparameters and which are going to be learnt? (either difficult to optimize or not appropriate to learn - learning model capacity by learning the degree of a polynomial or coefficient of the weight decay term always results in choosing the largest capacity until it overfits on the training set)
+1. Why is a validation set necessary?
+1.

 ## Optimization procedures